tappasarn/ci-hands-on-workshop/documentation/fixCurrentFormatter/README.md

 # Format currency correctly

-From the previous steps, we made sure that only when our program works correctly, it will be allowed to merge into the master branch.
+From the previous steps, we made sure that only the changes that do not break our program are allowed to be merged into the `master` branch.

-Since our `CurrencyFormatter.java` does not work correctly, we need to make some changes to it.
+Right now, `CurrencyFormatter.java` is causing the tests to fail meaning that it does not work correctly.
+Therefore, we need to fix it.

 ## Making changes

-It is fine to try spotting the mistakes but that is not our focus for today's workshop, so let's move on.
+It is fine to try spotting mistakes but that is not our focus for today's workshop, so let's move on.
 Update `src/main/java/utils/CurrencyFormatter.java` to match the code below.

 ```java